 In addition to pension benefits, the District provides post-retirement health care benefits through the California Public Employees' Retirement System.
 Employees who retire on or after attaining age 50 and are vested, are eligible for District paid health insurance.
-In prior years, the District reported the post-retirement health care benefits on a pay-as-you-go basis.
-During the current year, the District conducted an actuarial valuation to determine the required funding for this health care benefits program.
-Based on this valuation, the District contributed \$113,000 to an irrevocable trust to meet the current obligations of this program and to fully fund the liability.
+On January 1, 2010, the District conducted an actuarial valuation to determine the required funding for this health care benefits program.

+The actuarial liability for the District's retiree health benefits program on this measurement date was determined to be \$1,402,420.
+This value is based on a discount rate of 7.75%.
+The District's funding policy is to fund 100% of the annual required contribution determined through the California Employers' Retiree Benefit Trust (CERBT).
+Based on this valuation, the District contributed \$113,000 to an irrevocable trust to meet the current obligations of this program and to fully fund the annual liability.
 Currently, four retired employees are receiving 100% paid health care benefits totaling \$3,616 per month.